laurakcleve/terrain-blog/content/blog/cavern-entrance-part-4/index.md

 ![08-first-wash-color](08-first-wash-color.jpg)

-I was really nervous about trying out a new technique, and had really no idea how it would turn out, but I needn't have worried.
+I was really nervous about trying out a new technique, and had really no idea how it would turn out.
+I was pretty light handed with this color for that reason, but I needn't have worried.
 As it turned out, this was either not enough color, not by a long shot, or the brown should have gone on later, after other painting steps were completed.
 Spoiler: it's all going to basically disappear.

 ![09-first-brown-washing-1](09-first-brown-washing-1.jpg)